 The properties on the Wheal Vyvyan estate had previously used night storage heater systems, which can be a very expensive way of heating a home.
 We are constantly seeking to reduce domestic fuel bills for our customers in line with our Affordable Warmth Strategy.”

 Coastline Housing is the first housing association in Cornwall to install this type of micro ground source heat network system.
 It allows our tenants to retain control of their individual electric bills, which is more convenient for them and saves Coastline having to become involved in any billing.
-The system also qualifies for the Government’s Non-Domestic Renewable Heat Incentive (RHI) fund, which provides a welcome financial support for Coastline in the form of quarterly payments over the next 20 years.
+The system also qualifies for the Government’s Non-Domestic Renewable Heat Incentive (RHI – this scheme has closed) fund, which provides a welcome financial support for Coastline in the form of quarterly payments over the next 20 years.
 As we installed these first systems in the summer months, we do not yet have running cost data and full feedback from our customers.
 However, the experience of other social landlords that Kensa has worked with suggests that they should expect greater comfort and control of their heating, whilst at the same time benefit from constant levels of heat and significant savings on their fuel bills.”

 I would strongly advise other social landlords to be open to this technology as an option.
 Ground source heat pumps are very low maintenance, there is simply not much to go wrong.
 The boreholes provide sufficient energy to meet each property’s full heating and hot water needs.
 The typical life expectancy of each heat pump unit is 20-25 years and the design life of the borehole is 100 years, so Coastline has invested in a renewable heating infrastructure that will keep its tenants warm for years to come.
 We were very impressed with the small size but high efficiencies of Kensa’s innovative Shoebox heat pumps, and they can easily be swapped out for refurbishment if needs be.”